 The English minor is recommended for those students majoring in another program but who are interested in historical and contemporary literary traditions in courses that enhance reading, writing and interpretive skills.

 Students have the opportunity of working on a one-on-one basis with professors who integrate research and publishing in their courses.
-Students also have publishing opportunities with four student publications: The Minaret, The University of Tampa’s student newspaper; Quilt, one of the best student literary magazines in the Southeast; The Moroccan, the student yearbook; and Splice Journal, student journal focusing on communication, art and culture.
+Students also have publishing opportunities with four student publications: The Minaret, The University of Tampa’s student newspaper; Neon, one of the best student literary magazines in the Southeast; The Moroccan, the student yearbook; and Splice Journal, student journal focusing on communication, art and culture.
 Students can earn credit for working on the newspaper and for editorial positions on the other two publications.

 The Department of English and Writing sponsors a Writers at the University series in which writers such as Derek Walcott, Margaret Atwood and Li-Young Lee have visited the campus for public readings and guest appearances in classes.
 The department also hosts a Scholars Symposium series to which nationally and internationally recognized scholars are invited to lecture in their particular fields of expertise.